Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Conclusion

 \section{Conclusion}

-In this paper, we demonstrate how to construct an LLM-based flow to automatically optimize low-resource accelerator code at superhuman levels. \sys{} outperforms the previous best known software implementation by generating code that is significantly faster on real-world benchmarks.
-By reducing the amount of manual effort needed to build compilers, we show the effectiveness of \sys{}'s approach and its potential to serve as a key component in the accelerator design process.
+In this paper, we demonstrate how to construct an LLM-based flow to automatically optimize low-resource accelerator code at superhuman levels.
+Across three distinct hardware platforms, \sys{} generates code that significantly outperforms baselines on real-world benchmarks, while requiring far less manual effort than implementing a traditional compiler or hand-optimizing code.
+This demonstrates the effectiveness of \sys{}'s approach and its potential to serve as a key component in the accelerator design process.

-While \sys{} already delivers impressive performance across all benchmarks, in future work there is scope for broader plan reuse for greater sample efficiency.
-Currently, we only reuse individual schedules; we can go further by extracting common patterns across schedules and summarizing them as ``meta-schedules'' which explain \emph{how} to schedule and can be applied more broadly.